Antonio León (soldier)

-Mexican Brigadier General Antonio de León (born 4 June 1794) commanded the Oaxaca National Guard during the Mexican–American War (1846-1848).
+Mexican Brigadier General Antonio de León (born 4 June 1794 - died 8 September 1847) commanded the Oaxaca National Guard during the Mexican–American War (1846–1848).

 Military career

-In the aftermath of the Battle of Cerro Gordo, Gen. Antonio de León arrived with the national guard of Oaxaca to reinforce General Santa Anna.
+In the aftermath of the Battle of Cerro Gordo, General Antonio de León arrived with the national guard of Oaxaca to reinforce General Santa Anna.
 Although they did not engage in combat at Cerro Gordo, Santa Anna would use the new brigade to help rebuild and replenish his army.

 Antonio de León played a crucial role in the Battle of Molino del Rey.
-"With great bravado, León called on the soldiers of the "Patria" Battalion to attention on the eve of the battle and issued a challenge for "those to take a step forward amongst you who are prepared to die with me for our motherland because we shall surely not survive the coming battle."
+"With great bravado, León called on the soldiers of the 'Patria' Battalion to attention on the eve of the battle and issued a challenge for 'those to take a step forward amongst you who are prepared to die with me for our motherland because we shall surely not survive the coming battle'."